 Rob Williams Assessment – psychometric design specialists

-Rob Williams Assessment Ltd have considerable experience in assessing test reliability test validity.
-This is a one of the key final stages in any psychometric test design.
+Rob Williams Assessment Ltd has considerable experience in assessing test reliability test validity.
+This is one of the key final stages in any psychometric test design.
 Most recently we have been asked to validate situational judgement tests.
-In addition to test the SJT reliability and to advise on suitable cut-off scores which minimise any adverse impact (due to gender, age, ethnic group and disability).
+In addition to testing the SJT reliability and to advise on suitable cut-off scores which minimise any adverse impact (due to gender, age, ethnic group and disability).

 Many of the UK’s and US’s leading test publishers have used Rob Williams Assessment’s to assist with ensuring the psychometric properties of their trial psychometric tests.
 We consult on how to improve any test’s psychometric properties, particularly the test’s internal reliability and construct validity.

 Although there aren’t any quick wins for being good at Maths, some focussed test practice will improve your score – as will following a few test-taking strategies.
 As a timed test, you need to average around one minute per question.
 Work briskly but accurately. each question counts the same so pick off the easy ones first and don’t waste your test time on the most difficult questions.